k-paulius/aws-security-baseline/security-hub/org-security-hub/README.md

 ## Description

 This solution deploys AWS Security Hub using central configuration feature of the Security Hub in all existing and future AWS Organization member accounts.
+A Security Hub configuration policy attached to the organization root enables Security Hub solely for aggregating findings, without activating any security standards or controls, and does not require AWS Config to be enabled.

 ## Notes